 Isabelle did her European debut in 2011 as Melia in a new production of Mozart’s Apollo et Hyacinthus presented by the Freies Opernensemble München in Munich, Germany.
 On the concert stage, the soprano has been performing in several concerts devoted to French, Italian, and German repertoire, presented in Canada, Germany, Switzerland, France, and England.

-She lives in Geneva, Switzerland, with her husband.
+She lives in Geneva, Switzerland, with her husband, son and daughter.